AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis presents a novel variant of the Firefly Algorithm—called the Clustered Firefly Algorithm (cFA)—for efficient parameter estimation in dynamic models used within the context of Model Predictive Control (MPC).
-By integrating k-Means clustering with the original Firefly Algorithm, the proposed method reduces time complexity while maintaining strong global search capabilities.
-Benchmark experiments across several standard optimization functions demonstrate that the cFA converges faster and more reliably to high-quality solutions compared to the original Firefly Algorithm and other baseline methods.
-The algorithm's effectiveness is further validated through two real-world applications: parameter estimation for a theoretical wastewater treatment plant (ASM1 model) and a thermal building model used for heat pump control.
-Results indicate that the algorithm handles complex, multimodal search landscapes effectively.
-While the results are promising, further experimental validation is recommended to fully assess the cFA's applicability across diverse MPC scenarios.
+This thesis introduces a new variant of the Firefly Algorithm, called the Clustered Firefly Algorithm (cFA), to make parameter estimation in dynamic models for Model Predictive Control (MPC) faster and more efficient.
+The method combines the nature-inspired Firefly Algorithm (a swarm-based optimization method) with k-means clustering (a way to group candidate solutions).
+This combination reduces computational effort while preserving strong global search ability - meaning it can still explore widely and avoid getting stuck in poor local optima.
+On standard benchmark optimization problems, cFA converges faster and more consistently to high-quality solutions than the original Firefly Algorithm and other baseline methods.
+The approach is also tested on two real-world motivated cases: parameter estimation for a theoretical wastewater treatment plant model (ASM1) and a thermal building model used to control a heat pump.
+The results indicate that cFA handles complex, multimodal search landscapes effectively.
+Despite these promising findings, further experimental validation is recommended to assess cFA's applicability across diverse MPC scenarios.